-This course is designed to enable students to become certified in American Red Cross adult, child, and infant CPR and AED, First Aid and Safety.
-In addition, supplementary information is presented covering manual resuscitation with Ambu bags, administering oxygen, crash carts and incident reports.
-Study of the disease process is integrated with illnesses, injuries and treatment covered in the course.
-Students also research current bioethical issues and present an oral report to the class.
+This course is designed to enable students to become certified in American Red Cross Professional Rescuer and Standard First Aid.
+In addition, supplementary information is presented covering manual resuscitation with Ambu bags, administering oxygen, crash carts, and incident reports.
+Study of the disease process is integrated with illnesses, injuries, and treatment covered in the

-OFFICE MANAGEMENT/LAW Pre-Req MAT122, MAT223
+MEDICAL LAW AND MANAGEMENT 3 3 Pre-Reg: MAT122, MAT223